solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 `transact` callback to establish wallet sessions, sign transactions, and communicate with Solana’s blockchain.

-As you continue building Solana mobile dApps, it's essential to keep learning and refining your skills.
+As you continue building Solana mobile apps, it's essential to keep learning and refining your skills.
 Be sure to explore additional resources like:

 - [The official Solana Developer Docs](https://solana.com/docs) for in-depth